jdockerty/yaml-stream/README.md

 #### CLI

-Using this library, you can also utilise the CLI tool, available in the `cmd` package, to print out the YAML document which is contained within a stream.
+Using this library, you can also utilise the CLI tool, available in the `cmd/ys` package, to print out the YAML document which is contained within a stream.

 For example